On the cohomology of Kobayashi's plus/minus norm groups and applications: Projectivity properties

 \section{Projectivity properties}

 In this section, we collect several results on the projectivity properties of modules, most of which can be found in the monograph \cite{G11}.
+For the convenience of the readers, we shall supply details to certain assertions that are essentially in \cite{G11} but perhaps not stated explicitly.
 In Subsection \ref{char subsection}, we also recall the notion of characteristic elements of Iwasawa modules following \cite{CFKSV}, and a certain maximal order following \cite{NP}, where the characteristic elements are expected to come from.
 Throughout this section, $G$ will always denote a fixed finite group.